openstack/zaqar/doc/source/installing.rst

     curl -i -X PUT -H 'X-Auth-Token: $TOKEN' -d '{"weight": 100, "uri": "mongodb://mydb0,mydb1,mydb2:27017/?replicaSet=catalog&w=2&readPreference=secondaryPreferred", "options": {"partitions": 8}}' http://localhost:8888/v1/shards/shard1

-Above ``$TOKEN`` is the authentication token retrieved from identity service.
-If you choose not to enable keystone authentication you won't have to pass a token.
+The above ``$TOKEN`` variable is the authentication token retrieved from identity service.
+If you choose not to enable Keystone authentication you won't have to pass a token.

-Reminder: In larger deployments, catalog database and queues databases (shards) are going to be on different mongoDB replica-sets.
+Reminder: In larger deployments, catalog database and queues databases (shards) are going to be on different MongoDB replica-sets.